 \myparagraph{The visibility graph as an interval graph.} For a point $\pnt \in \USet_i$, let $\IY{i}{\pnt}$ be the set of all directions $v$ (i.e., vectors of length $1$) such that there is a line perpendicular to $v$ that separates $\pnt$ from $\inapx_i$.
 Formally, a line $\Line$ separates $\pnt$ from $\inapx_i$, if the interior of $\inapx_i$ is on one side of $\Line$ and $\pnt$ is on the (closed) other side of $\Line$ (if $\pnt \in \Line$, the line is still considered to separate the two).
 Clearly, $\IY{i}{\pnt}$ is a circular interval on the unit circle.
 See \figref{intervals}.
 The resulting set of intervals is $\IntSet_i = \Set{\IY{i}{\pnt}}{\pnt \in \USet_i}$.
 It is easy to verify that the intersection graph of $\IntSet_i$ is $\Graph_i$.
-Throughout the execution of the algorithm, the inner approximation $\inapx_i$ grows monotonically, this in turn implies that the visibility intervals shrinks over time; that is, $\IY{i}{\pnt} \subseteq \IY{i-1}{\pnt}$, for all $\pnt \in \PS$ and $i$.
+Throughout the execution of the algorithm, the inner approximation $\inapx_i$ grows monotonically, this in turn implies that the visibility intervals shrink over time; that is, $\IY{i}{\pnt} \subseteq \IY{i-1}{\pnt}$, for all $\pnt \in \PS$ and $i$.
 Intuitively, in each round, either many edges from $\Graph_i$ are removed (because intervals had shrunk and they no longer intersect), or many vertices are removed (i.e., the associated points are classified).

-\begin{defn} Given a set $\IntSet$ of objects (e.g., intervals) in a domain $\Domain$ (e.g., unit circle), the \emphi{depth} of a point $\pnt \in D$, is the number of objects in $\IntSet$ that contain $\pnt$.
-Let $\depthX{\IntSet}$ be the maximum depth of any point in $\Domain$. \end{defn}
+\begin{definition} Given a set $\IntSet$ of objects (e.g., intervals) in a domain $\Domain$ (e.g., unit circle), the \emphi{depth} of a point $\pnt \in D$, is the number of objects in $\IntSet$ that contain $\pnt$.
+Let $\depthX{\IntSet}$ be the maximum depth of any point in $\Domain$. \end{definition}